 Arm yourself with the Best Books for UPSC IAS recommended by experts.
 It is not necessary to read every book available on earth.
 Just follow the right books to make the most of your IAS 2020 preparation-

 Recommended Books on how to prepare for UPSC

 For Prelims, the first 4 books should be sufficient.
 For Mains, you should read India’s Struggle for Independence – Bipan Chandra, but it is better if one can finish it before Prelims because there isn’t much time left after Prelims to prepare for Mains.

 This book can be used for both Prelims and Mains

-For prelims you don’t need to read any other book on Polity except Indian Polity – M Laxmikanth.
+For prelims, you don’t need to read any other book on Polity except Indian Polity – M Laxmikant.
 Many questions asked in the Prelims paper seem to have come directly from this book.
 However, for Mains, you should read D D Basu as it helps you to form opinions you may need to answer some difficult questions in the exam.

 Read and revise NCERTs thoroughly.
 Lot of questions in Prelims are asked from content given in NCERT.

 The Indian Economy –Sanjiv Verma is very good for beginners and for those who find economics distasteful and difficult.
 It explains concepts in very simple language.
 The book by Ramesh Singh can be read after the book by Sanjiv Verma.